In this article:

 Quality and positioning of tie-out loops: Strong, properly attached tie-out loops are superior to metal grommets and will allow you to tie your tarp tightly to the ground and prevent gaps and leaks.
-Positioning of tie-loops will define how the tarp can be set up.
+The positioning of tie-loops will define how the tarp can be set up.

-Colors: depending on your purposes, you might want to choose a brighter tarp for more visibility, or a camo or other earthy tone if you want to blend with your environment.
-If style is important for you, pick something that matches the rest of your gear. ;)
+Colors: depending on your purposes, you might want to choose a brighter tarp for more visibility, or camo or another earthy tone if you want to blend with your environment.
+If the style is important for you, pick something that matches the rest of your gear. ;)

 When choosing a waterproof tarp you can go lightweight or heavy-duty, depending on your purposes.

-A lightweight waterproof tarp would usually be made of nylon, polyester or dyneema, and weigh from a few ounces to a pound or more depending on size.
-You might want to use a lightweight waterproof tarp if you are going on an easy backpacking adventure and need to carry a large load while not necessarily needing extra strong protection.
-If you already have a high quality bivy and/or are planning on spending the night in the back of your truck, you might be just fine with a good-quality lightweight waterproof tarpaulin.
+A lightweight waterproof tarp would usually be made of nylon, polyester or Dyneema, and weigh from a few ounces to a pound or more depending on size.
+You might want to use a lightweight waterproof tarp if you are going on an easy backpacking adventure and need to carry a large load while not necessarily needing the strongest tarp protection.
+If you already have a high-quality bivy and/or are planning on spending the night in the back of your truck, you might be just fine with a good-quality lightweight waterproof tarpaulin.